Close

 SPF values are an unreliable measure of a sunscreen’s effectiveness.
 A good sunscreen should provide equal broad-spectrum protection, protecting against both UVA and UVB rays.
 But the SPF value reflects only how well a product will protect from UVB rays, the main cause of sunburn and some skin cancers, such as squamous cell carcinoma.

-In the past decade, EWG has tested products and reviewed the results of various studies to verify the sun protection performance of U.S. sunscreen products.
-But the available data doesn’t instill confidence in SPF values alone as an accurate measure of protection.
-Independent tests have revealed a lot about the shortcomings of the FDA’s current requirements for UVA protection from sunscreens.
+During the last two decades, EWG has tested products and reviewed the results of various other studies to verify the sun protection performance of U.S. sunscreen products.
+But the available data don’t instill confidence in SPF values alone as an accurate measure of protection.

 Most sunscreens tested by EWG also failed to show reliable UVB protection.
-Our research found that most sunscreens provided just 42 to 59 percent of the UVB protection that might reasonably be expected from the SPF label.
-U.S. sunscreens had higher labeled SPF values than tests would suggest, in addition to inadequate UVA protection, leaving consumers at potential risk for long-term harm from UV exposure.
+Our research found that most sunscreens provided just 42 to 59 percent of the UVB protection that might reasonably be expected from what’s stated on the SPF label.

-Test results by the FDA published in 2019 found significant differences in UVA protection among products with the same SPF.
+Test results by the FDA published in 2019 also found significant differences in UVA protection among products with the same SPF.
 Despite the FDA’s awareness of large differences in UVA protection and the connection between UVA exposure and skin cancer, the agency has yet to strengthen the required UVA protection of SPF products.

-What’s wrong with high SPF
+Problems with high SPF

-Poor balance
+1. Poor UV balance

-Consumers misuse high SPF products
+2. Consumers misuse high SPF products

 High SPF products tend to lull users into a false sense of security, so they stay in the sun longer and overexpose themselves to both UVA and UVB rays well past the point when users of low SPF products would likely head indoors.
 So they get as many UVB-inflicted sunburns as unprotected sunbathers and likely absorb more damaging UVA radiation.

-Autier’s studies have been extensively cited in analyses of sun protection behavior, including in a 2014 literature review that summarized the associations between sunscreen application behaviors and sun protection.
 Misinterpretations of the meaning of SPF have also been reported more recently, including in a 2018 study that reported dermatology patients answered questions about SPF and water-resistance of sunscreens correctly only about 30 percent of the time.
-The FDA cited Autier’s 2007 review paper on the associations between SPF and sunscreen use behavior in the agency’s 2021 proposed new regulations for sunscreen.

-Sunburn protection is only marginally better
+3. Sunburn protection is only marginally better with high SPF

-Sunbathers often assume they get twice as much protection from SPF 100 sunscreen as from SPF 50.
-But the extra protection is negligible.
 Properly applied SPF 50 sunscreen blocks 98 percent of UVB rays; SPF 100 blocks 99 percent.
 When used correctly, sunscreen with SPF values between 30 and 50 offers adequate sunburn protection, even for people most sensitive to sunburn.

-High SPF products may pose greater health risks
+4. High SPF products may pose greater health risks

 High SPF products require higher concentrations of sun-filtering chemicals than low SPF sunscreens do.
 Some of these ingredients may pose health risks when they penetrate the skin and have been linked to tissue damage and potential hormone disruption.
 Some may trigger allergic skin reactions.

 The FDA has long contended that SPF higher than 50 is “inherently misleading.”
 SPF values are limited to 50+ in most countries.
 In 2011, the FDA proposed prohibiting labels higher than SPF 50+.
-But in its 2021 final draft sunscreen order,the agency proposed raising the cap to 60+.
-EWG believes the FDA should reconsider this change and instead cap values at 50+.